ouster/PDODblibBundle/README.md

 Add

 putenv('ODBCSYSINI=/etc');

-putenv('ODBCINI=/etc/odbc.ini'); // or add in /etc/profile, or apache configuration - google!
+putenv('ODBCINI=/etc/odbc.ini'); // or add in /etc/profile, or apache configuration - google it

 ```
 //Register your PDO connection with Silex Doctrine service provider